-Northern Lights High Adventure trek leaders will brief participants before leaving base on the adventure and have maps available for the number of participants.
+Northern Lights High Adventure trek leaders will brief participants before leaving base on the adventure and have maps available.
 The number of maps needed will depend on the route chosen.
 Some easier routes will require fewer maps while other more difficult routes could require more.